fastodigama/Back-End-Web-Development-1-HTTP-5125/repos/Cumulative1/README.md

 - **TeachersAPIController**:
   - `ListTeachers`: Retrieves a list of all teachers from the database.
   - `FindTeacher`: Retrieves details for a specific teacher by ID.
+  - `AddTeacher`: Adds a new teacher to the database.
+  - `DeleteTeacher`: Deletes a teacher by ID from the database.

 ### 2. Razor Page Controllers
 - **StudentPageController**:
   - `StudentList`: Displays a list of all students in a Razor view.
   - `StudentShow`: Displays detailed information about a specific student.
+  - `AddStudentPage`: Provides a form to add a new student and displays confirmation.
+  - `DeleteStudentPage`: Allows deletion of a student via ID.

 - **TeacherPageController**:
   - `TeacherList`: Displays a list of all teachers in a Razor view.
   - `Show`: Displays detailed information about a specific teacher, including courses taught by them.
+  - `AddTeacherPage`: Provides a form to add a new teacher and displays confirmation.
+  - `DeleteTeacherPage`: Allows deletion of a teacher via ID.

 - **Course List View**:
   - Lists all courses with links to their respective detailed pages.